FirefoxBar/HeaderEditor/docs/docs/en-US/guide/install-full-version.md

 * Enable "Developer Mode"
 * Drag the downloaded crx file to the extension page

-## Enable Extension
+## Unable to install or enable extension

-If you encounter an issue with extensions not being enabled (common in Google Chrome 86 and above), please follow these steps:
+If you encounter problems installing or enabling the extension (common in Google Chrome 86 and above), please follow these steps:

 ### Windows